klee44/klee44.github.io/_pages/about.md

 - T Wen, <b>K Lee</b>, and Y Choi, Reduced-order modeling for parameterized PDEs via implicit neural representations, NeurIPS 2023 Workshop on Machine Learning and the Physical Sciences

 ## News
+- Aug 2025: Launching a new project with Salt River Project

+- Jul 2025: One paper accepted at <b>AIES 2025</b>

+- Jun 2025: Guangting successfully defended his PhD defense.

 - Apr 2025: Jamie, Rushir, and John successfully defended their master's theses.
 Congrats to all!

 - Feb 2025: One paper accepted at ICLR workshop (Workshop on Neural Network Weights as a New Data Modality)